Anees-ur-Rehman-1/DevOps-repo/week 02/MVP.md

 ### Iterative development:
   The feedback gathered from early customers is used to improve and iterate on the product, ensuring that it meets the needs of the target audience.

              In summary, the MVP is a product development strategy that involves developing a product with the minimum set of features necessary to satisfy early customers and validate assumptions.
 The approach is used to reduce the risk of developing a product that nobody wants, and to help teams stay focused on the needs of the customer.
-The MVP approach allows for faster time to market, customer-focused development, and iterative development based on customer feedback
+The MVP approach allows for faster time to market, customer-focused development, and iterative development based on customer feedback.